areenberg/RelSys/README.md

 ### Get results

 * `getDensity`.
 Return the density distribution of a queue.
-The second argument specifies the arrival type: "all" (default) and "preferred".
+The second argument specifies the arrival type: "all" and "preferred" (default).
 * `getFreq`.
 Return the frequency distribution of a queue.
-The second argument specifies the arrival type: "all" (default) and "preferred".
+The second argument specifies the arrival type: "all" and "preferred" (default).
 * `getShortageProb`.
 Return the shortage probability of a queue.
-The second argument specifies the arrival type: "all" (default) and "preferred".
+The second argument specifies the arrival type: "all" and "preferred" (default).
 * `getAvailProb`.
 Return the probability that at least one server is available.
-The second argument specifies the arrival type: "all" (default) and "preferred".
+The second argument specifies the arrival type: "all" and "preferred" (default).
 * `getExpOccupany`.
 Return the expected number of occupied servers.
 * `getExpOccFraction`.
 Return the expected fraction of occupied servers.